 The company has a healthy balance in its product mix, with value-added products accounting for 64% of sales in FY24 (PY: 63%).
 It manufactures value-added products through its rail and universal beam mills, plate mills, medium and light section mills, and bar mills.
-In addition, the company has a wire rod mill, pelletisation and a cement plant.
+In addition, the company has a wire rod mill, pelletisation, and a cement plant.
 The high level of operational integration and the presence in value-added product segments enable the company to have a competitive cost of production and report better overall realisations and higher operating profits, thereby limiting margin contractions during the down cycles.
 Besides, the presence of the company across the entire steel value chain provides it with the flexibility to sell its products at various stages of production.
-CARE Ratings notes that the company is largely into long products and specialty grade flats, where the threat of chinese imports is minimal.
-Besides, the company has established itself as one of the preferred suppliers of rails (including specialty rails) to the Indian railways and its controlled entities, including the Dedicated Freight Corridor Corporation of India Limited (DFCCIL) and metro projects.
+CARE Ratings notes that the company has established itself as one of the preferred suppliers of rails (including specialty rails) to the Indian railways and its controlled entities, including the Dedicated Freight Corridor Corporation of India Limited (DFCCIL) and metro projects.